openpredictionmarkets/socialpredict/README/TROUBLESHOOTING.md

 ## Windows (WSL2)
 **ERROR: unable to locate `docker-compose-plugin`**
 - Many solutions, but one solution that has been verified to work is running VSCode inside WSL2 and installing the Docker plugin from there.

+**ERROR: the command `docker` could not be found in this WSL 2 distro**
+- Make sure that Docker Desktop is open and active on Windows 11.